OleMchls/olemchls.github.com/about.md

 banner: /images/socoded2015-3.jpg
 ---

 After my traineeship at [InnoGames](http://www.innogames.de) I continued working there as a lead developer for their biggest big social game WestWars.
-Next station [Digital Pioneers N.V.](http://www.digitalpioneers.de) where I’ve done a lot of high tech protoyping and DevOps working with various new tech stuff.
+Next station [Digital Pioneers N.V.](http://www.digitalpioneers.de) where I’ve done a lot of high tech prototyping and DevOps working with various new tech stuff.
 After I left DP, I joined [Jimdo](http://www.jimdo.com), here I try to bring in my knowledge in software quality, architecture and the cloud.

 I really love all the new technologies from NoSQL and node.js to Metrics Driven Development and bringing cool tools and tech to my developer colleagues.
 And I really really enjoy speaking at conferences and user groups, like I did on [CodeMash 2015](http://www.codemash.org/) or [FOSDEM 2013](https://fosdem.org).

-If you find an old german post, it is because I started this Blog in German, but after my first more or less successfull post I realized that more and more people came here with a page translater, so I decided to continue in English.

 This is what you will find on all the conference websites